 Unfavorable results during the clinical phase studies will put a damper on the drug’s journey to market.
 Traditionally, pharmaceutical manufacturers should have a clear hypothesis and realistic endpoints of the trial.
-An adaptive design clinical trial allows more flexibility in clinical studies by allowing modifications to the trial.
+An adaptive design clinical trials allows more flexibility in clinical studies by allowing modifications to the trial.
 The modifications can be done after the trial has started without undermining its validity and integrity.
-Pharmaceutical manufacturers must navigate a maze to select the best adaptive design clinical trial to get their drug to market expeditiously.
+Pharmaceutical manufacturers must navigate a maze to select the best adaptive design clinical trials to get their drug to market expeditiously.
 Currently, there are many types of adaptive clinical trial designs, so for simplicity, this article will discuss the following clinical trial designs:

 - Adaptive Dose-Finding Design